Look out for further information regarding Parental Engagement workshops and class events.

 Please be aware that swimming starts on Thursday 12th September.

-Our text this half term is Indian in the Cupboard by Lynne Reid Banks
+Our text this half term is Escape from Pompeii by Christina Balit.

 As well as reading the story and using the text to inspire writing, we will also be: